ahtsham58/ahtsham58.github.io/_pages/about.md

 <br>

 In 2023, this work led to my PhD project conclusion in Applied AI (ML/NLP/UX), with <b>10+ peer-reviewed publications</b>.
-In essence, it was a transformative journey, where in addition to the persuit of becoming an <i>independent researcher</i>, I explored how humans interact with multi-turn conversational agents like <i>ChatGPT</i> — and how technology can feel more natural, predictable, and human-intuitive.
+In essence, it was a transformative journey, where in addition to the persuit of becoming an <i>independent researcher</i>, and esteemed teaching experience, I explored how humans interact with multi-turn conversational agents for example, <i>today's ChatGPT</i>; and how technology can feel more natural, predictable, and human-intuitive.
 <br><br>

 Over the past decade, I’ve been fortunate to work across research labs, startups, and global enterprises in domains such as travel & insurance, media, auto finance, e-commerce,